Arts County Fair: Food and Beverage

 ACF was often heralded as the year's biggest beer garden, with alcoholic beverages being the staple at every fair.
 Because this caused issues with minors attending the event, ACF organizers tested out two options over the years.
 One is having the event completely closed off to minors, such as ACF 14.
 And the other to have a special beer garden section and a minors sections, such as at ACF 15.
 The latter option worked well with both groups of people being able to enjoy the concert.
 There used to also be a large section of concession stands that serve non-alcoholic beverages and various types of food.

 Bands

 It was the goal of the ACF organizers to represent as many genres of music at their concerts as possible.
 This involved frequent inclusions of rock, country and hip-hop acts in the show.
 Although the Fair did not exclude non-Canadian acts, ACF advertises itself as a showcase of local Canadian talent.
-The stage has seen many big-name bands, some before they met commercial success: The Barenaked Ladies, Crash Test Dummies, The Philosopher Kings, Matthew Good Band, Great Big Sea, Swollen Members, De La Soul, Treble Charger, K-OS, The Weakerthans, The New Pornographers, Stabilo, Sam Roberts, and Metric.
+The stage has seen many big-name bands, some before they met commercial success: Barenaked Ladies, Crash Test Dummies, The Philosopher Kings, Matthew Good Band, Corb Lund, Great Big Sea, Swollen Members, De La Soul, Treble Charger, K-OS, The Weakerthans, The New Pornographers, Stabilo, Sam Roberts, and Metric.